wasp-lang/wasp/web/docs/tutorials/dev-excuses-app.md

 Make sure you've set up Wasp!
 Check out [Getting Started](/getting-started.md) first for installation instructions, and then continue with the tutorial.
 In case of any issues - please, ping us on <DiscordLink />.
 :::

 We’ll build a web app to solve every developer's most common problem – finding an excuse to justify our messy work!
-And will do it with a single config file that covers the full-stack app architecture plus several dozen lines of code.
-In the quickest possible way, so we can’t excuse ourselves from building it!
+We will start with a single config file that outlines the full-stack architecture of our app plus several dozen lines of code for our specific business logic.
+There's no faster way to do it, so we can’t excuse ourselves from building it!

 We’ll use Michele Gerarduzzi’s [open-source project](https://github.com/michelegera/devexcuses-api).
 It provides a simple API and a solid number of predefined excuses.
 A perfect fit for our needs.
 Let’s define the requirements for the project: